Invictus17/Machine-Learning/README.md

-# Machine-Learning
-A repository for Machine Learning concepts and implementations

-### Implementing a Neural Netwrok from scratch with RMSprop
+### Implemented a Neural Netwrok from scratch with RMSprop
 * Network architecture:
 Input layer
 Dense hidden layer with 512 neurons, using relu as the activation function